maikhel/maikhel.github.io/_posts/2023-06-23-pessimistic-locking.md

 There are certain scenarios when pessimistic locking is perfect.
 It's a valuable tool for resolving race conditions and maintaining data integrity.
 Use it when you don't want to introduce an extra `version` column for optimistic locking.
 Or, when you need to fix a specific place in your Ruby on Rails app without affecting the rest of the system.

-*This blogpost was originally published on [Visuality blog](https://www.visuality.pl/posts/a-simple-guide-to-pessimistic-locking-in-rails).*
+*This post was originally published on [Visuality blog](https://www.visuality.pl/posts/a-simple-guide-to-pessimistic-locking-in-rails).*